 Introduction to Education and Social Research Design

-This unit aims to provide you with an understanding of the research design process.
-It will start with framing the issue and reviewing literature.
-You will learn how to formulate research questions and hypotheses, and how in turn decisions made at this stage shape the research design.
-You will be presented with a selection of common research designs and a wide range of research data collection approaches and analytical tools.
-The focus of this unit is on the decision making process researchers need to go through, underpinned by political, methodological and ethical issues which need to be taken into account.
+Through this unit, we aim to provide you with an understanding of the research design process.
+You'll start by framing the issues and reviewing literature.
+You'll learn how to formulate research questions and hypotheses, and how decisions made at this stage can shape the research design.
+We'll present you with a selection of common research designs and a wide range of research data collection approaches and analytical tools.
+Throughout the unit, you'll focus on the decision making process that researchers need to go through.
+You'll also examine the political, methodological and ethical issues which need to be taken into account.

-The dissertation is an extended piece of writing reporting on research undertaken independently by the student, guided by a supervisor.
+In your dissertation, you'll undertake an extended piece of independent writing reporting on research.
+Throughout the research project, you'll be guided by a supervisor.

-Identification and definition of an appropriate research topic.
-Identification, location and critical review of relevant textual resources: literature reviews, documentary analysis, policy/professional documents, official statistics.
-Discussion and selection of an appropriate research strategy; developing a research proposal.
-Developing meaningful research questions from initial concepts, ontological/epistemological considerations, methodology/approach, ethical issues, (data) analysis, dissemination.
-Ethical clearance for research undertaken.
-Implementation of the research and writing a research report and presenting research findings.
+You'll identify and define an appropriate research topic and locate relevant textual resources to support literature reviews, documentary analysis, policy and professional documents, and official statistics.
+You'll discuss and select an appropriate research strategy and develop a research proposal.
+You'll also develop meaningful research questions from initial concepts, ontological and epistemological considerations, methodology, approach, ethical issues, data analysis, and dissemination.
+We'll support you to establish ethical clearance for research undertaken, and implementation of the research and writing a research report, and presenting research findings.

 Likely Optional Units

 Identity, Equality and Empowerment in Childhood